The Nun's Story is a 1959 film directed by Fred Zinneman, starring Audrey Hepburn in the role she was born to play—a Belgian nun.

 - Bedlam House: The insane asylum where Sister Luke is sent to work.
 The most disturbed patients are confined in baths where they beat their feet against the tubs and scream.
 One patient who is locked in a cell tricks Sister Gabrielle into entering, and then tries to kill her.

-- Book-Ends: The film opens with Gabrielle leaving her things behind at home, entering the convent, and putting on the dress of a postulant nun.
+- Bookends: The film opens with Gabrielle leaving her things behind at home, entering the convent, and putting on the dress of a postulant nun.
 It ends with Gabrielle taking off her nun's habit, putting on civilian clothes, and leaving the convent.

 - Clock King: Subverted.
 Gabrielle/Sister Luke frequently resists the strict schedules that govern the convents she lives in.
 To nuns, the bell must be respected as the voice of God calling them to prayers, meals, etc. Sister Luke points out the conflict between being a good nun and being a healer, as the bell often stops a nursing sister from caring for or counseling patients.
+You also have to make split-second decisions and can't wait for permission in a crisis.

 - Cult: Joining a convent comes off as something very like this.
 You have to dress the same way everyone else does.
 Your hair gets cut off.
 You take a cult name.
 You are expected to leave your past life behind you, giving up all your possessions, not even allowed to remember your past.
 You prostrate yourself on the floor and confess your failings in group criticism sessions.
+(And all it takes for this to really, really go off the rails is a nutcase Mother Superior like in Novitiate, and it becomes a cult.)

 - Everything's Better with Monkeys: Sister Luke gets a cute little monkey to be her companion while she's recuperating from TB in the Congo.